What to expect

 Recruiter screen

-This round usually lasts 30–45 minutes and happens over phone or video.
-Expect questions about your background, why you want OpenAI, why you are targeting machine learning engineering specifically, and what kinds of ML systems or products you have shipped.
-They are evaluating mission alignment, communication, role fit, and whether your experience matches the team’s needs.
+Usually 30–45 minutes by phone or video.
+Expect questions about your background, why OpenAI, why machine learning engineering specifically, and what ML systems or products you've shipped.
+The recruiter is gauging mission alignment, communication, role fit, and whether your experience matches the team's needs.

 Hiring manager or technical screen

-This round is commonly 45–60 minutes with an engineer or manager.
-It usually focuses on a detailed discussion of a model, system, or product you built, including failures, metric tradeoffs, and why you chose a particular architecture or training setup.
-They are testing whether you can make sound engineering decisions at scale and explain them clearly.
+Commonly 45–60 minutes with an engineer or manager.
+This round centers on a detailed walkthrough of a model, system, or product you built — including failures, metric tradeoffs, and why you chose a particular architecture or training setup.
+The goal is to see whether you can make sound engineering decisions at scale and explain them clearly.

 Coding or pair programming round

-This round is typically 45–60 minutes and is live, collaborative, and Python-heavy.
-The work often looks more like practical engineering than trick-based algorithm puzzles: data processing, tensor manipulation, model utility implementation, debugging, or refactoring.
-They are looking for correctness, code quality, testing instincts, performance awareness, and how well you collaborate while coding.
+Typically 45–60 minutes, live, collaborative, and Python-heavy.
+The work tends toward practical engineering over trick-based algorithm puzzles: data processing, tensor manipulation, implementing a model utility, debugging, or refactoring.
+Interviewers look for correctness, code quality, testing instincts, performance awareness, and how well you collaborate while coding.

 Technical assessment or take-home

-This assessment varies by team and can range from a few hours to a multi-day assignment.
-You may be asked to build or improve an ML pipeline, analyze model outputs, design an evaluation harness, or implement a training or inference component.
-The main signals are reproducibility, code structure, experimentation discipline, and whether you can present tradeoffs and next steps convincingly.
+This varies by team and can range from a few hours to a multi-day assignment.
+You might build or improve an ML pipeline, analyze model outputs, design an evaluation harness, or implement a training or inference component.
+The main signals are reproducibility, code structure, experimentation discipline, and how convincingly you present tradeoffs and next steps.

 ML system design round

-This round is often around 60 minutes and usually takes the form of a collaborative design discussion.
-You might be asked to design a large-scale training or inference system, a retrieval or ranking system, or a safe and observable LLM application.
-They are evaluating your architecture choices, scaling judgment, infrastructure awareness, latency and cost reasoning, and how you think about monitoring, rollback, and reliability.
+Often around 60 minutes, structured as a collaborative design discussion.
+Prompts can include designing a large-scale training or inference system, a retrieval or ranking system, or a safe and observable LLM application.
+Interviewers evaluate architecture choices, scaling judgment, infrastructure awareness, latency and cost reasoning, and how you think about monitoring, rollback, and reliability.

 Technical deep dive or project presentation

-This round is usually 45–60 minutes and centers on a project you personally drove; some people use slides.
-Expect strong follow-up on what you built, what metrics moved, what failed, what alternatives you considered, and how you would redesign the system at much larger scale.
+Usually 45–60 minutes, focused on a project you personally drove (some candidates use slides).
+Expect pointed follow-ups on what you built, which metrics moved, what failed, what alternatives you considered, and how you'd redesign the system at much larger scale.
 This round heavily tests ownership, rigor, technical depth, and whether your stated contributions are concrete and defensible.

 Behavioral or collaboration rounds

-These interviews usually run 30–60 minutes each and are conversational.
+Typically 30–60 minutes each and conversational.
 You may speak with cross-functional partners or leaders about disagreements, failed experiments, prioritization under uncertainty, and how you raise concerns about quality or safety.
-They are looking for collaboration, intellectual honesty, resilience, and good judgment in ambiguous environments.
+The signals here are collaboration, intellectual honesty, resilience, and good judgment in ambiguous situations.

 Reference check and final decision

 If you advance past the final loop, references may be requested at the decision stage.
-Recruiter feedback after major stages often comes within about a week, and final decisions after onsite are also commonly delivered within about a week.
-The full process often finishes in roughly 4–6 weeks, though some people move faster.
+Recruiter feedback after major stages and final decisions after the onsite both tend to land within roughly a week.
+The full process often wraps in about 4–6 weeks, though timelines vary.

 What they test